dotintent/flutter-accessorysetup/README.md

 - When user close the Picker by tapping cross button, the showPicker closure emits an error (ASErrorDomain, code 700)

-- ⚠️ **When the person picks an accessory the picker sends an event of type **ASAccessoryEventType.accessoryChanged**, it might be that the picker sends an event of type **ASAccessoryEventType.accessoryAdded** ONLY the first time the User picks the accessory on that particular phone ⚠️
+- ⚠️ **When the person picks an ble accessory the picker sends an event of type **ASAccessoryEventType.accessoryChanged**, it might be that the picker sends an event of type **ASAccessoryEventType.accessoryAdded** but I can't reproduce it at all ⚠️

 - If the device have been connected previously, it will be in the `session.accessories` array right after the session was activated event.<br>
   ⚠️ **This device will not discoverable by Setup Picker until the User disconnects it from the settings** ⚠️